Drawn to Life: SpongeBob SquarePants Edition: Plot

 Similar to how the episode "Frankendoodle" begins, an artist at sea accidentally drops two pencils in the ocean while working on one of his artworks.
 One of the pencils lands on Patrick, and after a brief panic, remembers that it's a magic pencil that brings drawings to life.
 Patrick also remembers one drawing in particular that he's not allowed to draw, due to previous circumstances.
-This drawing turns out to be Doodlebob, where Patrick unknowingly draws him trying to remember what the forbidden drawing was.
+This drawing turns out to be DoodleBob, where Patrick unknowingly draws him trying to remember what the forbidden drawing was.

-Doodlebob comes to life and steals Patrick's pencil, running off to Downtown Bikini Bottom to cause havoc.
-After Patrick informs SpongeBob about Doodlebob's return, they both find the other pencil that fell from earlier, and decide to draw a hero to help stop Doodlebob.
-The player is then assigned to draw their own character who they will play as for the remainder of the game; SpongeBob and Patrick name the hero "Doodlepants".
-Soon after, an army of doodles summoned by Doodlebob arrives and kidnaps SpongeBob, prompting Patrick and the new hero Doodlepants to give chase.
+DoodleBob comes to life and steals Patrick's pencil, running off to Downtown Bikini Bottom to cause havoc.
+After Patrick informs SpongeBob about DoodleBob's return, they both find the other pencil that fell from earlier, and decide to draw a hero to help stop DoodleBob.
+The player is then assigned to draw their own character who they will play as for the remainder of the game; SpongeBob and Patrick name the hero "DoodlePants".
+Soon after, an army of doodles summoned by DoodleBob arrives and kidnaps SpongeBob, prompting Patrick and the new hero DoodleBob to give chase.

-After Doodlepants rescues SpongeBob, they arrive in Downtown Bikini Bottom, only to find it destroyed.
+After DoodlePants rescues SpongeBob, they arrive in Downtown Bikini Bottom, only to find it destroyed.
 It's there where they recruit Squidward, who claims to have had his clarinet stolen by the doodle army (Nicknamed "Doodle Dudes" in the game) and demands his house to be repaired.
 Eventually, they rescue Mr. Krabs, who reopens the Krusty Krab which was closed from his absence.

-After chasing Doodlebob through the Jungle and Deep Sea, While saving citizens including Mrs. Puff, Pearl, and Sandy.
-Doodlepants and the others draw a rocket ship to pursue Doodlebob into Outer Space.
-Doodlebob had drawn a replica of Bikini Bottom on the Moon, for the supposed intent of confusion.
-They confront Doodlebob and after a fight, seemingly catch him, only for him to escape at the last second in a rocket ship of his own.
-Doodlepants chases him once again to another planet and defeats the giant Doodlebob with the magic pencil.
+After chasing DoodleBob through the Jungle and Deep Sea, and saving citizens including Mrs. Puff, Pearl, and Sandy, while also defeating evil doodles such as a giant doodle robot and Doodle Pat (a drawn version of Patrick, who is more intelligent), DoodlePants and the others draw a rocket ship to pursue DoodleBob into Outer Space.
+DoodleBob had drawn a replica of Bikini Bottom on the Moon, for the supposed intent of confusion.
+They confront DoodleBob and after a fight, seemingly catch him, only for him to escape at the last second in a rocket ship of his own.
+DoodlePants chases him once again to another planet and defeats the giant DoodleBob with the magic pencil.

-As Squidward decides to finish him off, SpongeBob objects with a realization that Doodlebob only created his own version of Bikini Bottom out of a desire for friends.
-SpongeBob decides to erase Doodlebob's menacing face and draw a more happy face, resulting in a more friendly Doodlebob.
-SpongeBob Squidward and Patrick take off back to Bikini Bottom on their rocket ship, leaving the now befriended Doodlebob and Doodlepants to live life in the doodle version of Bikini Bottom.
+As Squidward decides to finish him off, SpongeBob objects with a realization that DoodleBob only created his own version of Bikini Bottom out of a desire for friends.
+SpongeBob decides to erase DoodleBob's menacing face and draw a more happy face, resulting in a more friendly DoodleBob.
+SpongeBob, Squidward, and Patrick take off back to Bikini Bottom on their rocket ship, leaving the now befriended DoodleBob and DoodlePants to live life in the doodle version of Bikini Bottom.